kabrony/claude-agent-mcp/docs/mcp_agent_docs.md

 - Handles tool execution and error management
 - Synchronizes with Composio for external tool integration
 - Provides analytics on tool performance and usage patterns

+### Tool Registration

+Tools in OrganiX MCP follow a standard format:

+- **Name**: Unique identifier for the tool
+- **Description**: Human-readable description of the tool's functionality
+- **Function**: The actual implementation that executes when the tool is called
+- **Metadata**: Optional additional information about the tool

+Each tool can have optional input validation, error handling, and usage tracking.

+## Built-in Tools

+OrganiX comes with several built-in tools:

+### System Tools
+- `list_files` - List files in a directory
+- `execute_command` - Execute system commands (with security restrictions)

+### Web Research Tools
+- `web_search` - Search the web for information
+- `extract_url` - Extract content from a specific URL

+### Memory Tools
+- `retrieve_memory` - Retrieve relevant memories
+- `retrieve_memory_by_timeframe` - Get memories from a specific time period
+- `summarize_memories` - Generate summaries of recent memories